Botstiber Visiting Professorship

 • a CV (max 2 pages)

-• a course description and syllabus with weekly course content and bibliography (max 2 pages)
+• a course description and syllabus with weekly course content and bibliography.
+Please write the syllabus in English, but add a short summary (one-paragraph) of the course in German, with the course title in German (max 2 pages)

 • a brief description of up to three possible topics for the Botstiber Lecture (max 1 page)

-Please submit application materials as a single PDF file to the Austrian Studies Program Director Jeroen Dewulf: jdewulf@berkeley.edu
+Please submit application materials as a single PDF file to the Austrian Studies Program Director Jeroen Dewulf: jdewulf@berkeley.edu(link sends e-mail)

 For further information, please contact Jeroen Dewulf at jdewulf@berkeley.edu

-2023 Botstiber Visiting Professor Philipp Ther (Univ. of Vienna)
+2023 Botstiber Visiting Professor Philipp Ther (University of Vienna)